chDame/camunda-fastapi/README.md

 # Camunda 8 Fast API application

 This project is designed to show how to use [pyzeebe](https://pyzeebe.readthedocs.io/en/stable/index.html) with FastAPI.
 This project is a draft.
+For now, this application only runs against Camunda 8 SaaS.
+It should not be too complex to make it available to Camunda 8 SM but that's not my priority now.
+Feel free to propose PR if you want to :)

 # Install poetry and activate virtual env

-##Install poetry
+## Install poetry
 ```
 https://python-poetry.org/docs/
 ```